hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 note:
 **Time Elapsed:** 1 min.

+So, fast-forward 14 years again.
-Now besides doing consultancy work, I also teach a few courses.
+At Info Support, besides doing consultancy work, I also teach a few courses.
-At my company Info Support, we offer a wide range of courses.
+We offer a wide range of courses.
 And they exist mainly to get our junior colleagues up to speed with important concepts or products they'll need for their daily work.
 They address base software development topics such as object-orientation, automated testing, continuous delivery, containerisation and so on.